llcawc/licss/README.md

 # licss

-> gulp plugin. bundles, compiles and minifies sass, scss, css and postcss stylesheets with Lightning CSS and sass.
+> gulp plugin for style transformation - bundles, compiles, minimizes, rename and cleans up sass, scss, css, and postcss stylesheets with Lightning CSS and SASS API.
 > use it for bootsrtap 5.3.3 (for the stop warning, sass v.1.77.4 was used here)

 install: